Near-death experience: The Bruce Greyson scale and false positives

+Patients' management and after-effects

+Moody described the correct approach to an NDE patient is to "Ask, Listen, Validate, Educate, and Refer".
+Due to the potential confusion or shock attributed to those who experience near-death experiences, it is important to treat them in a calm and understanding way right after their return from the NDE.

 NDEs are associated with changes in personality and outlook on life.
-Ring has identified a consistent set of value and belief changes associated with people who have had a near-death experience.
+Ring has identified a consistent set of value and belief changes associated with people who have had an NDE.
 Among these changes, he found a greater appreciation for life, higher self-esteem, greater compassion for others, less concern for acquiring material wealth, a heightened sense of purpose and self-understanding, desire to learn, elevated spirituality, greater ecological sensitivity and planetary concern, a feeling of being more intuitive, no longer worrying about death, and claiming to have witnessed an afterlife.
-While people who had experienced NDEs become more spiritual, it doesn't mean they become necessarily more religious.
-However, not all after-effects are beneficial and Greyson describes circumstances where changes in attitudes and behavior can lead to psychosocial and psychospiritual problems.
+Although people who have experienced NDEs become more spiritual, it does not mean they become necessarily more religious.

+However, not all after-effects are beneficial and Greyson describes circumstances in which changes in attitudes and behavior can lead to psychosocial and psychospiritual problems.

+A rigorous research framework for the study of the recalled experiences of death (REDs)

+To establish a rigorous research framework for the study of experiences of encounters with death, the 2022 guidelines agreed to adopt the more precise term “recalled experience of death” (RED) instead of “near-death experience” (NDE).